AM Edition: Top 10 Politics Articles on LiveNews.co.nz for April 25, 2026 – Full Text

 In a social media post, former Young New Zealander of the Year Shaneel Lal said the rise of racist rhetoric against the Indian community has left it “feeling hounded”.

-In their opinion, the ACT MP Parmar had caused incredible harm to Māori.
+In his opinion, the ACT MP Parmar had caused incredible harm to Māori.

 “Criticism of her as an individual, and of what she advocates for, is justified … But when criticism of her actions extends to all people who share her identity, that is racism,” Lal said.